mking01/data_modeling_with_postgres/README.md

 2. Run test.ipynb to confirm all tables were created as expected
 3. Run etl.py to insert records into database tables
 4. Run test.ipynb to confirm all records were inserted as expected

+## Acknowledgements
+This project was completed as part of Udacity's Data Engineering Nanodegree program.